Table of contents

 Location and Soil

-Growing well in tropical lowlands, the perennial dragon fruit is a type of climbing cactus plant that can live as long as two decades.
+Growing well in tropical gardens, the perennial dragon fruit is a type of climbing cactus plant that can live as long as two decades.
 It also grows well in the sub-tropics.

-Dragon fruit requires at least six hours of sunlight per day.
+Dragon fruit requires at least six hours of sunlight per day, but are best planted in full sunlight.
 It is a climber, so it must be supported with a stake, trellis or some other structure it can climb on.

 When growing, go for well-draining soil that is sandy and loamy.
 A mixture of sand in garden soil is best.
-That said, the plant is forgiving to poor soil.
+That said, the plant is forgiving to poor soil, as long as it is not too swampy.

 Growing from Seed